elmazzun/local-kind-cluster/README.md

   - `EXTRA_MASTERS` will add more master nodes; by default a cluster is created with only one master node.

   - `NUM_WORKERS` will add more worker nodes; by default, a cluster is created with only one worker node.

-Once the provisioning is done, you should have a working environment.

 **Following commands were necessary when creating more than one cluster:**